Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/destinations/redshift.md

 3. On the destination setup page, select **Redshift** from the Destination type dropdown and enter a name for this connector.

-4. Fill in all the required fields to use the INSERT or COPY strategy
+4. Fill in all the required fields to use the INSERT or COPY strategy.

-5. Click Set up destination.
+5. Click **Save & Test**.

 ## Supported sync modes